bsumlin/PyMieScatt/docs/forward.rst

    Bext, Bsca, Babs, G, Bpr, Bback, Bratio : float
 	The Mie coefficients calculated by :py:func:`MieQ`, integrated over the size distribution. diameters, nd : numpy.ndarray
 	The diameter bins and number concentrations per bin, respectively.
+Only if returnDistribution is True. ndi : list of numpy.ndarray objects
+	A list whose entries are the individual modes that created the multimodal distribution.
+Only returned if both returnDistribution and decomposeMultimodal are True.
    B : dict
 	If asDict==True, :py:func:`MieQ_withLognormalDistribution` returns a dict of the above values with appropriate keys.